Open-Succinct-Community/swf-all/docs/usage/detailed.md

 The mappings from java type to db type are defined by a JdbcTypeHelper class that is chosen based on the dbdriver class .

-Succinct 2.8 supports the derby,mysql,postgres,sqlite,sqldroid and h2 for databases to be used with succinct applications.
+Since 2.8 Succinct supports the derby,mysql,postgres,sqlite,sqldroid and h2 for databases to be used with succinct applications.

 **On Field/Column Naming conventions**
 1. Field Getters and Setters are named in Camel case.